florez-carlos/crcutil/README.md

 # CRCUtil
-Recursively traverses a given location and generates a hash.json containing a CRC value for every encountered file/dir
+A CLI tool that recursively traverses a given location and generates a crc.json containing a CRC checksum value for every encountered file/dir

 > [!NOTE]
 > Installation is supported only for the following: